Server-Side Tracking

 Matching Conversions Across Systems

-| Identifier | Works? | Requirements |
+| Identifier | Works | Requirements |

 |---|---|---|

-| Transaction ID | Partial | Can deduplicate browser + server conversions when sent with other identifiers, but doesn't match users across systems |
+| Transaction ID | Partial | Deduplicates browser + server conversions; does not match users across systems |

-| Email address | Yes | Must be hashed (SHA-256) and normalized (lowercase, trim whitespace) |
+| Yes | Hash (SHA-256) and normalize (lowercase, trim whitespace) | |

-| Phone number | Yes | Must be normalized (E.164 format) and hashed |
+| Phone | Yes | Normalize (E.164 format) and hash |

-| First + Last name | Yes | Must be sent together, hashed, and combined with other identifiers |
+| Name | Yes | Send first and last name together, hashed, combined with other identifiers |

-fbp cookie | Yes | Facebook browser cookie ID—bridges browser activity to server conversions |
+fbp cookie | Yes | Meta browser cookie; bridges browser activity to server conversions |

-fbc cookie | Yes | Facebook click ID from ad clicks |
+fbc cookie | Yes | Meta click ID from ad clicks |

-Server-Side Tracking: Advantages & Challenges
+Server-Side Tracking: Advantages and Challenges

 Advantages

-Data enrichment — Combine conversion data with CRM records, customer lifetime value, product catalogs, and other backend data sources before sending to ad platforms.
+Data enrichment: Combine conversion data with CRM records, customer lifetime value, and product catalogs before sending.

 Challenges